 By doing so, you will encourage other content creators to cite you and rely on your writings to inform their own audience.
 Of all SEO techniques, this is by far Google’s favorite.

-Do you remember the example of Chloe and home-made pots?
+Do you remember the example of Chloe and homemade baby food?
 This is a typical case of link baiting.

 3) Exchanging links